m-zavgorodniy/test-app/README.md

 ## Beezer test app
 by Maxim Zavgorodniy

-Check it live at https://superpuper.github.io/
+Please check it live at https://superpuper.github.io/

 or